anthares101/write-ups-page/docs/Projects/MAGI_Project.md

 Only one thing left for certificates, cert-manager need you to configure issuers to know how and where to ask for certificates.
 You can check how to create an Issuer in the cert-manager documentation.

-I created an issuer with the  `ClusterIssuer` kind instead of the `Issuer`, because that way, the Issuer would be able to work in all the namespaces, and Let’s Encrypt  as the issuer to use.
-This issuer was configured to use a HTTP challenge in the port 80 that allows Let’s Encrypt to verify that the domain is mine.
+I created an issuer with the  `ClusterIssuer` kind instead of `Issuer`, that way the issuer would be able to work in all the namespaces, and Let's Encrypt as the CA to use.
+This issuer was configured to use a HTTP challenge in the port 80 that allows Let's Encrypt to verify that the domain is mine.

 I will show you what changes to make to an ingress to ask for a certificates to the configured issuer: